World Cancer Day 2023 – History, Theme, Significance, and Facts

-- Vaccination against cancer-causing pathogens and infections, such as HPV (Human Papillomavirus) that causes cervical cancer, and HBV (Hepatitis B) that causes liver cancer, can help significantly reduce the number of deaths due to cancer.
+- Vaccination against cancer-causing pathogens and infections, such as HPV (Human Papillomavirus) which causes cervical cancer, and HBV (Hepatitis B) which causes liver cancer, can help significantly reduce the number of deaths due to cancer.

 - The percentage of cancer patients receiving palliative care (care that is aimed at improving the quality of life and mitigating suffering among people with serious and complex diseases) is only around 14% worldwide.

 - People in low-income countries have low access to cancer treatments as compared to those living in high-income countries.